kpunith8/Links-and-Tutorials/Web Development/JS-Tutorials.md

 ### Style the hover elements or context menus with the help of debugger

-Open the developer tools and go to console and type this code
+Open the developer tools and go to console and type this code, and trigger the action on elements within 3 seconds of the delay so that the debugger stops and you can start debugging or inspect elements and apply style.
 ```js
 setTimeout(() => {debugger}, 3000);
 ```